-• missing (float, default np.nan) - Value in the data which needs to be present as a missing value.

-- num_parallel_tree (Optional[int]) Used for boosting random forest. - monotone_constraints (Optional[Union[Dict[str, int], str]]) Constraint of variable monotonicity.
-See tutorial for more information. - interaction_constraints (Optional[Union[str, List[Tuple[str]]]) Constraints for interaction representing permitted interactions.
+- missing (float) Value in the data which needs to be present as a missing value.
+Default to numpy.nan. - num_parallel_tree (Union[int, NoneType]) Used for boosting random forest. - monotone_constraints (Union[Dict[str, int], str, NoneType]) Constraint of variable monotonicity.
+See tutorial for more information. - interaction_constraints (Union[str, List[Tuple[str]], NoneType]) Constraints for interaction representing permitted interactions.
 The constraints must be specified in the form of a nested list, e.g. [[0, 1], [2, 3, 4]], where each inner list is a group of indices of features that are allowed to interact with each other.
-See tutorial for more information - importance_type (Optional[str]) The feature importance type for the feature_importances property: - For tree model, it's either "gain", "weight", "cover", "total_gain" or "total_cover". - For linear model, only "weight" is defined and it's the normalized coefficients without bias. - device (Optional[str]) New in version 2.0.0.
+See tutorial for more information - importance_type (Union[str, NoneType]) The feature importance type for the feature_importances property: - For tree model, it's either "gain", "weight", "cover", "total_gain" or "total_cover". - For linear model, only "weight" is defined and it's the normalized coefficients without bias. - device (Union[str, NoneType]) New in version 2.0.0.
+Device ordinal, available options are cpu, cuda, and gpu.

-- validate_parameters (Optional[bool]) Give warnings for unknown parameter. - enable_categorical (bool) New in version 1.5.0.
+- validate_parameters (Union[bool, NoneType]) Give warnings for unknown parameter. - enable_categorical (bool) See the same parameter of DMatrix for details. - feature_types (Union[Sequence[str], NoneType]) New in version 1.7.0.